handpoint/ecommdoc/directintegration/credentialsonfile.md

 |responseMessage| Gateway response message (if updated)|

-### RTUS Files Resources
+### RTUS (Recurring Transaction Update Service) Files Resources

-The RtusFiles resource contains information about communications with an Acquirer’s Recurring Transaction Update Service.
+The `RtusFiles` (Recurring Transaction Update Service Files) resource contains information about communications with an Acquirer’s Recurring Transaction Update Service.
 This is a read only resource, the REST interface cannot be used to modify these resources.

-RtusFiles resources are root resources and have no parent or child resources.
-A RtusFiles resource consists of the following fields:
+`RtusFiles` resources are root resources and have no parent or child resources.
+A `RtusFiles` resource consists of the following fields:

 | Field Name     |  Description |
 | ----------- | ----------- |